Weekly Meal Planning Ideas For

 2. Go to the grocery store once a week.

-After you've gone through your meal planning ideas, chosen recipes and filled out your grocery list, go to the supermarket to get all of the ingredients necessary.
+After you've gone through your meal planning ideas, chosen recipes of what you will cook this week and filled out your grocery list accordingly, go to the supermarket to get all of the ingredients necessary.

 3. Use the crock pot and/or the freezer.

 Both are fantastic for super simple dinners with minimal meal prep.
 I use the crock pot on days that I'm working from home.
 I throw the ingredients together in the morning, and come dinner time it's ready!
-I serve freezer foods (like frozen pizza) on days that I'm gone early and back late.
+I serve freezer foods (like frozen pizza or chicken tenders) on days that I'm gone early and back late.

-Have you heard of the below products?
-They will make your life easier!
+On top of that, the following products will make your life EVEN easier!

 Crock pot liners are splendid, because they minimize clean up time.
 Simply put the liner in the crock pot, add your ingredients and turn it on.
 After you've served the meal, throw the whole liner away and your crock pot is clean!